mozillavenezuela/mozillavenezuela.org/wp-content/plugins/jquery-archive-list-widget/readme.txt

 Donate link: http://skatox.com/blog/jquery-archive-list-widget/
 Tags: jquery, ajax, javacript, collapse, collapsible, archive, collapsible archive, widget Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 4.1
-Stable tag: 2.2
+Stable tag: 3.0.2

-A simple jQuery widget (can be used in posts) for displaying an archive list with some effects.
+A jQuery widget (can be used in posts) for displaying an archive list with some effects.

 == Description ==

 This plugin provides a widget and a filter to display a collapsible archive list in your sidebar or posts using the jQuery JS library.

 = Features =
 1. Display a collapsed list of your archives to reduce space.
- 2. Uses jQuery to add effects and to be compatible with most browsers.
+1. Uses jQuery to add effects and to be compatible with most browsers.
- 3. Select your expand/collapse symbol and date format.
+1. Select your expand/collapse symbol and date format.
- 4. Support for archive filters.
+1. Support for archive filters.
- 5. Auto expands current/select year from posts.
+1. Auto expands current/select year from posts.
- 6. Select the categories to exclude
+1. Select the categories to exclude
- 7. Multiple instances support.
+1. Multiple instances support.
- 8. Shortcode support  *[jQuery Archive List]*
+1. Shortcode support  *[jQuery Archive List]*
+1. Generates valid HTML5 code.
+1. Supports multiple languages.
+1. Compatible with most JS caché and minify plugins.
- 9. And more to come...
+1. And more to come...

 == Installation ==

 1. Make a directory jquery-archive-list-widget under */wp-content/plugins/*
 1. Upload all downloaded files to */wp-content/plugins/jquery-archive-list-widget/*
 1. Activate plugin at the plugins section.
 1. Go to *Presentation -> Widgets* and drag the jQuery Archive List to your sidebar and configure it, if you want to display it inside a post then write *[jQuery Archive List]* at the location where it will be shown and save it.